marcpaterno/y3_cluster_cpp/README.md

 We will be installing four different `git` repositories, nested like Russian dolls.
 Stay on your toes!
 _This_ repository is the very last one to clone.

 Note that we have several types of installation

 1. Below is the docker installation: put everything inside a docker container and use that to work

 2. The [Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native_macOS_build) lets you install natively on a Mac.
-You do have a Mac, don't you (we don't judge).
+You do have a Mac, don't you?
+(But we don't judge).

 3. Not yet documented is a native install on linux

 ### Get cosmosis-docker